xyz27900/kayak/docs/guide/tutorial.md

   }
 }
 ```
-This is a main entrypoint for testing.
+This is the main entry point for testing.

 ## 2. Create example dApp

-Now we’re going to create a simple dApp — it will be a page with three buttons:
+Now, we're going to create a simple dApp. — it will be a page with three buttons:

 1. Connect a wallet
 2. Sign a message